Shirley Watts, widow of drummer Charlie Watts, dies at 84

 Without informing the other Stones, the Watts married in Bradford and had a quiet lunch at a nearby pub.
 According to Paul Sexton’s “Charlie’s Good Tonight,” a 2022 biography of the late drummer written with his family’s cooperation, Charlie Watts initially denied reports that he was married, telling the Daily Express that “it would do a great deal of harm to my career if the story got around.”
 But Shirley happily confirmed the news, saying they could not “bear to live separately any longer.”

 Neither Charlie nor Shirley liked drawing attention to themselves, but at times they did so anyway.
-Shirley Watts was arrested at the Nice airport in 1971 for attacking customs officials.
+Shirley Watts was arrested at the Nice airport in 1971 for attacking customs officials after they had reportedly singled out her husband for attention.
 In 2016, she threatened to sue Polish government officials over the alleged mistreatment of two Arabian mares at a state-run farm.

 Shirley Watts also endured a battle with alcoholism, one she helped overcome by hours of sculpting horses and dogs.
 The Watts’ shared interest in horses grew from collecting figurines to raising hundreds of Arab horses, a passion that began after Charlie purchased a part-bred stallion for his wife.